 The loudest outcries over backups in the Cisco supply chain -- believed to be caused by components manufacturers closing factories when the recession hit -- have concerned the Catalyst 2900 switch and Adaptive Security Appliance (ASA) firewalls.

-But enterprises are also struggling to get their hands on Cisco's more affordable IP phones and other equipment critical to VoIP projects, according to Mike Sheldon, president and CEO of Network Hardware Resale (NHR), a reseller of refurbished Cisco gear.
+But enterprises are also struggling to get their hands on Cisco's more affordable IP phones and other equipment critical to VoIP projects, according to Mike Sheldon, president and CEO of Curvature, a reseller of refurbished Cisco gear.

 "We're seeing long delays on the newest IP phones, call managers and associated switching products," Sheldon said.
 "All those things are heavily backordered."

 A Cisco spokesman referred questions to statements by CEO John Chambers and CFO Frank Calderoni in the company's fiscal 2010 third-quarter earnings call, acknowledging the delays and saying they expected shipping times to normalize in the next fiscal quarter.
 The spokesman declined to specify whether these problems included VoIP equipment.

 Cisco's CP-7900 phones, including the 7962G and 7942G, are seeing 30- to 120-day backorders, Sheldon said.
 He said customers have come to his company looking for used 7960G and 7940G phones, which are the previous generation of the CP-7900 series.

 Cisco supply chain problems are also affecting the availability of the WS-X6148A-GE-45AF blades for Catalyst 6500 switches, according to Sheldon.
 These modules provide Gigabit Power over Ethernet (PoE) to Cisco's newer and popular high-end model of IP phones, the CP-7965G, which offers full-color display.
 Cisco quoted 120-day backorders on them as of last week, he said.